Eerosal/BTCAnalyzerWeb/README.md

 `static/` contains 2 directories for different versions of the web app.

-`static/local/` is the main version, does all processing locally in browser
+`static/local/` is the main version, does all processing locally in browser.

 `static/lambda/` is an alternative lambda version, does the same but runs mostly in AWS Lambda using Java. [[SOURCE](https://github.com/Eerosal/BtcAnalyzerLambda)]